 This paper is organized as follows.
 Section 2 summarizes the legislation about interest rate caps in Chile and the study dataset.
 Section 3 explains the empirical strategy.
-Section 4 summarizes the estimation results, while section 5 shows the counterfactual simulations of how many households lost credit access with the legislation.
+Section 4 summarizes the estimation results, while Section 5 shows the counterfactual simulations of how many households lost credit access with the legislation.
 Section 6 shows some evidence of the impact of the law on non-banking lenders.
 Finally, Section 7 concludes with implications for policy.

-2 Data description and Institutional Setting
+2. Data description and institutional setting

-2.1 The interest rate cap legislation implemented in 2013
+2.1.
+The interest rate cap legislation implemented in 2013

 Two major changes were introduced by the new legislation (the Law Nr.
 20715).
 First, the law established two distinct interest rate caps for loans with amounts between 0-50 UF and 50-200 UF, which previously had the same cap.
-The rate caps were set equal to the average interest rate of personal loans between 200 and 5,000 UF (i.e., loans not affected by the interest rate caps of the legislation) in the preceding month plus an additive factor of 14% and 7%, respectively for the 0-50 UF and 50-200 UF segments.
-Second, the law would see the new caps implemented gradually until June and December of 2015, respectively for the segments of 0-50 UF and 50-200 UF loan amounts, with the larger loan segment seeing a larger reduction in the interest rate cap (from 53.9% in December, 2013 to 30% by December, 2015) and a slower implementation schedule.
+The rate caps were set equal to the average interest rate of personal loans between 200 and 5000 UF (i.e., loans not affected by the interest rate caps of the legislation) in the preceding month plus an additive factor of 14% and 7%, respectively for the 0-50 UF and 50-200 UF segments.
+Second, the law would see the new caps implemented gradually until June and December of 2015, respectively for the segments of 0-50 UF and 50-200 UF loan amounts, with the larger loan segment seeing a larger reduction in the interest rate cap (from

+3 Christelis et al. (2017) show that there are huge unexplained differences in household debt levels across countries, even after taking education, age or income differences into account.
+This makes it difficult to compare the usury laws' impact based solely on aggregate statistics over time or cross-country data.

+Fig. 1.
+Evolution of the interest rate caps (TMC) for the loan size segments 0-50 and 50-200 UF.

+53.9% in December, 2013 to 30% by December, 2015) and a slower implementation schedule.
 Before the law, both segments had the same maximum legal interest rate which was equal to a multiple of 150% of the value of the average interest rate of loans in the 0-200 UF segment in the preceding month.
-Before the legislation was introduced, some simulation studies predicted that these formula changes levels across countries, even after taking education, age or income differences into account.
-This makes it difficult to compare the usury laws' impact based solely on aggregate statistics over time or cross-country data.

-Figure 1: Evolution of the interest rate caps (TMC) for the loan size segments 0-50 and 50-200 UF would lead to a reduction in the maximum legal interest rate from around 50% to a steady-state value of 35% and 30% for the loan segments of 0-50 UF and 50-200 UF, respectively (SBIF, 2017).
+Before the legislation was introduced, some simulation studies predicted that these formula changes would lead to a reduction in the maximum legal interest rate from around 50% to a steady-state value of 35% and 30% for the loan segments of 0-50 UF and 50-200 UF, respectively(SBIF, 2017).

-Figure 1 summarizes graphically these changes.
+Fig. 1 summarizes graphically these changes.
 It shows that the interest rate caps for the 0-50 UF and 50-200 UF segments changed suddenly and dropped from 53.9% to 47.9% and 45.9%, respectively, in December of 2013, which was the first month in which the new law was made applicable.
-Figure 1 also shows that the interest rate cap for the smallest loan segment (those between 0-50 UF) fell to around 36% by June of 2015, which was the end of the adjustment period for this segment, while the largest loan segment (50-200 UF) fell to around 30% by December of 2015, which marked the end of the adjustment period for this segment.
+Fig. 1 also shows that the interest rate cap for the smallest loan segment (those between 0-50 UF) fell to around 36% by June of 2015, which was the end of the adjustment period for this segment, while the largest loan segment (50-200 UF) fell to around 30% by December of 2015, which marked the end of the adjustment period for this segment.
 The interest rate caps for both segments implemented by the new law have remained stable since the end of 2015.

-2.2 The Chilean Household Finance survey (EFH)
+2.2.
+The Chilean Household Finance survey (EFH)